cnayan/mqb/README.md

         , joining_date != ''
         , joining_date != null
     )`
-    // The corresponding SQL query would be:
+    // The corresponding T-SQL query would be:
     //      SELECT TOP 1 COUNT(1) FROM employeeTable
     //      WHERE (
-    //          business_unit <> '' AND business_unit IS NOT null
+    //          business_unit <> '' AND business_unit IS NOT NULL
     //          OR
-    //          employee_name <> '' AND employee_name IS NOT null
+    //          employee_name <> '' AND employee_name IS NOT NULL
     //      )
     //      AND joining_date <> ''
-    //      AND joining_date IS NOT null
+    //      AND joining_date IS NOT NULL

 ```